Azure/terraform/provider/CONTRIBUTE.md

 ### Terraform

 You need to install Terraform on your dev environment.
-You can downlaod it from [this page](https://www.terraform.io/downloads.html).
+You can downlaod it from [terraform](https://www.terraform.io/downloads.html).

 ### Go tools

 Terraform is developed using Go Programming Language.
 You need to install Go Programming Language **1.x.x** to be able to build and debug the provider locally.
+You can check to see what version of Go is currently being used in the project by checking the [go.mod](https://github.com/terraform-providers/terraform-provider-azurerm/blob/master/go.mod) file in the root directory.
-You can download it from [this page](https://golang.org/dl/) and find the installation instructions for your system [here](https://golang.org/doc/install#install)
+You can download it from [golang](https://golang.org/dl/) and find the installation instructions for your system [golang install](https://golang.org/doc/install#install)

-Then you can test your environment following the instructions on [this page](https://golang.org/doc/install#testing).
+Then you can test your environment following the instructions on [golang testing](https://golang.org/doc/install#testing).

 ### Check your environment variables

 As with many Go project, AzureRM Terraform provider rely on your GOPATH environment variable.
-You may want to make sure it is well configured for your system, reading [this page](https://github.com/golang/go/wiki/SettingGOPATH).
+You may want to make sure it is well configured for your system, reading [golang setting go path](https://github.com/golang/go/wiki/SettingGOPATH).

 ### Visual Studio Code

 You can use the IDE you love, but in this documentation we will describe how to contribute to the Terraform AzureRM provider using Visual Studio Code.
-You can download it for your system from [this page](https://code.visualstudio.com/Download).
+You can download it for your system from [visual studio](https://code.visualstudio.com/Download).

 Once installed, download the Go extension for VS Code: